Information for COP 29 participants (A-Z)

 For further information on side events and exhibits, please consult the Side Events and Exhibits information page on the official UNFCCC website.

-UNFCCC Information Counter open hours:
+UNFCCC Information and Distribution Counters open hours:

 Monday, 4 November to Sunday, 10 November: 09:00 – 17:00 hrs